michellekituku/michellekituku/README.md

 # Hi there, I'm Michelle 👋

-🎓 Data Science student at the United States International University (USIU) Africa, expected to graduate in October 2026.
+🎓 Final-year Data Science & Analytics student at the United States International University (USIU) Africa, expected to graduate in October 2026.
-💻 Skilled in Python, R, and visualization tools.
+💻 Skilled in Python, R, SQL and visualization tools.

 ---